kurosio/Teeworlds-MRPG-0.6/README.md

 `readme will be changed over time`

-# The development is closed indefinitely
+# Not frozen but extremely rare development due to a lot of things to do besides MRPG

 A retro multiplayer shooter
 ---------------------------